 The fear of failure, fear of rejection, fear of criticism, fear of embarrassment, fear of success, fear of making mistakes, and a plethora of other fears are getting in your way and causing you to hesitate and refrain from taking risks.

-Your need for certainty, need for approval, your need to play it safe, your need to avoid feeling guilty, your need to rationalize and make excuses are all holding you back from living the life you desire to live.
+Your need for certainty; need for approval; need to play it safe; need to avoid feeling guilty, and need to rationalize and make excuses are all holding you back from living the life you desire to live.

 All of these needs are in your head.
 You don’t need to play it safe all the time.
 You don’t need to try avoiding guilt.
 Guilt can actually help and rally you to make better choices and decisions in the future.
 And oftentimes the guilt you will feel after taking a risk pales in comparison to the regret you would feel if you didn’t take a risk in the first place.

-Habits are so deeply ingrained into your psyche that you often don’t realize the power that they have over your choices, decisions and actions.
+Habits are so deeply ingrained in your psyche that you often don’t realize the power that they have over your choices, decisions, and actions.
 When it comes to risk-taking, there are certain habits that will naturally veer you away from taking the risks that are necessary to improve your life:

 Relying on Others